RS-Credentive/FPKI-Common-History/tracked_policies/FCPCACP.md

 The organization operating the CA must post a notice on its web page describing the compromise.
 See Section 5.7.1 for contents of the notice.

+#### KRS Private Key Compromise Procedures

+In the event that the KED or DDS is compromised or is suspected to be compromised, the following operations must be performed:

+- Notify the FPKIPA of the compromise

+- Provide detail concerning the root cause, operational impact and initial remediation actions

+- Determine the extent of the compromise

+- Gain concurrence from the FPKIPA on planned resolution.
+This may include revocation of certificates associated with the compromised private keys stored in the KED or DDS.

+If a KRA or KRO certificate is revoked due to compromise, the potential exists for some Subscribers’ escrowed keys to have been exposed during a recovery process, the following operations must be performed:

+- Audit record review by the audit administrator to identify all potentially exposed escrowed keys.

+- Revocation of each of the potentially exposed escrowed keys, according to procedures specified in Section 4.9.3, to include Subscriber notification of the revocation

+- Reissuance of the KRA or KRO authentication certificate

 ### Business Continuity Capabilities after a Disaster

 For the Federal Common Policy CA, recovery procedures must be in place to reconstitute the CA within six (6) hours of failure.